Tseng Cheng: Early years and education

+Career

 After the war, he became a successful real estate developer in Hong Kong, founding the Tseng Brother's Construction Company.
 A majority of his projects are located in Tsim Sha Tsui and Repulse Bay.

-In 1965, he was appointed by Governor Sir Robert Brown Black to the Hong Kong Housing Board (predecessor of the current Hong Kong Housing Authority).
+In 1965, he was appointed by Governor Sir Robert Brown Black to the Hong Kong Housing Board (predecessor of the Hong Kong Housing Authority).
 As a member, he was instrumental in encouraging the board to improve living conditions of the poor.
 He strongly advised the Housing Board to continue its program resettling the numerous dwellers of squatter housing into proper government built flats.
 He noted that poor living conditions was an indirect cause of public disturbances such as the Hong Kong 1967 Leftist Riots.
 He also served on the Legislative Council of Hong Kong, advising Hong Kong Governor David Wilson, Baron Wilson of Tillyorn.

 From 1975 to 1999, he became the vice-chairman of the Hong Kong Tuberculosis, Chest and Heart Diseases Association, where he was involved in the redevelopment of Ruttonjee Hospital.
 He was promoted to chairman of the board of Directors in 2000.
 Tseng also contributed to the redevelopment of Grantham Hospital and Freni Home, nursing home.
 He also served on the board of directors of the Tung Wah Group of Hospitals from 1959 to 1964, serving as chairman from 1963 to 1964 and board member from 1982 to 2004.

 In 2003, he served on the Hong Kong SARS Expert Committee to shape Hong Kong's response to the severe acute respiratory syndrome (SARS) outbreak.
 One of his last presentations included a Global Perspective on Public Health presentation at the Conference on Public Health and Inauguration of the World Association of Chinese Public Health Professionals.